-A prior rotation in Diagnostic Radiology and Neurology/Neurosurgery/Emergency Medicine/ENT is helpful but not required.
+A prior rotation in Diagnostic Radiology and Neurology/Neurosurgery/Emergency Medicine/ENT can be helpful but would not be required.
 Students must complete the Personnel Radiation Monitoring with Radiation Badges HSC 181 course in Learning Central and email the completion certificate to the Clerkship coordinator Kellie Smith krsmith@salud.unm.edu prior to starting the rotation.